 Additional Campus Safety Information

-Students are responsible for reading and adhering to all policies of New England College as detailed in the Compass, the student handbook.
-To access the following campus safety- related information is found under the headings below at the Student Handbook
+Students are responsible for reading and adhering to all policies of New England College as detailed in the student handbook.
+To access the following campus safety- related information is found under the headings below in the Student Handbook.

 sexual assault, harassment, hazing, domestic violence, drug and alcohol use, academic policies, etc.